adithyasolai/alpaca-takehome/README.md

 # modify the commands to make it work with Redis (because I installed Redis with Python3.10 on
 # my macbook, but the Python Env was still defaulting to 3.9.6)

+# For simplicity, just do all of this in the /backend directory
+cd backend

 # Create and activate virtual environment
 python3.10 -m venv alpaca_venv
 source alpaca_venv/bin/activate

 # Install dependencies
-python3.10 -m pip install -r backend/requirements.txt
+python3.10 -m pip install -r requirements.txt

 # Start the server (uvicorn worked better for me)
 python3.10 -m pip install uvicorn